coderefinery/coderefinery.org/content/blog/2022-10-17-future-of-teaching.md

 Medium-sized courses are still great for medium-sized communities and provide a good way for a few people to reach an audience - especially if it is local.
 We hope to explore the ways that what we have learned can be adapted to this kind of teaching, too.
+And of course, we will continue supporting medium sized courses where someone wants them, especially as a "reverse hybrid" with remote instructors but in-person exercises.

 Future blog posts in this series could include the following (this list will be updated and future blog posts will be linked below, this